|USMC Major Clifton Bishop Andrews|

 July 25, 1955 – The Evergreen Giants beat the Red Sox, 14-12, in a game that was call at the end of the fifth inning due to darkness.
 Players for the Giants included winning pitcher Eddie Lambert, David Hyde, Leon Stinson and Terry Trawick.
 Players for the Red Sox included losing pitcher LeGrand Lynch, Conner Warren and Billy Melton.

 July 25, 1964 - Following a meeting of the National Security Council to discuss the deteriorating situation in Saigon, the Joint Chiefs of Staff drew up a memo proposing air strikes against North Vietnam.
-These missions were to be conducted in unmarked planes flown by South Vietnamese and Thai crews.
-There was no action taken on this recommendation.

 July 25, 1965 - A seminal event in rock and roll history took place when Bob Dylan "went electric" during his infamous performance at the Newport Folk Festival.
 A hero to the folk music community, Dylan's switch to electric guitar was seen as the ultimate act of betrayal by many in the audience, who booed the performance.
 Urban legend has it that event organizer Pete Seeger was so upset by the act that he threatened to cut the wires to the stage with an axe.